 First step check your Eircode, choose a retailer of your choice, place your order and choose an appointment time that works for you.
 Some homes may require an installation survey.

-You can still connect to the SIRO network, but will be limited to those retailers can that do so without an Eircode.
+You can still connect to the SIRO network, but will be limited to those retailers that can do so without an Eircode.
 Please email your full address to info@siro.ie, and request your Premises ID.
 This number is unique to your property on our network.
 We will respond with your Premise ID, and a list of retailers for your area who will be able to accept an order, if you are unable to wait for your Eircode to be issued.

 Copper switch-off refers to the planned discontinuation of the traditional copper broadband network.
 Copper is being switched off because it simply can’t meet the demands, of more bandwidth, higher speeds and greater data needs, now placed upon it.
 The transition will mean that homes and businesses will move to a full fibre network which is faster, more reliable and future proofed for decades to come – full fibre broadband.